peteplay/Playwright-with-Java/README.md

 # Playwright-with-Java and Cucumber
 ## Built and run on Intellij

-This project includes a cucumber feature file built using Maven Test Framework with Java using the Playwright library as the binder
+This project includes a cucumber feature built using Maven Java and the Playwright binder library

 For more details click here [Playwright using Java](https://playwright.dev/java/)